amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Scalable, dynamic false-positive detection
 ------------------------------------------

-The key feature to Proselint's success are its low false positive rates.
-However, to identify the rate, we first must identify whether a flag is a false or true positive.
-Currently, detecting false positives requires an author manually evaluating the output of each linting flag.
+To identify the false-positive rate, we first must identify whether a flag is a false or true positive.
+Currently, detecting false positives requires a person to manually evaluating the output of each linting flag.
 This does not scale to even small documents sets.
-The problem is made worse when you consider that each time the linter is run this process would need to be repeated.
+The problem is made worse when you consider that, each time the linter is run, this process would need to be repeated.

 To address dynamic documents, it would be useful to have the ability to detect when an error that has already been flagged.
-Until this is addressed a false positive analysis will only be efficient when done over static corpora of documents.
+Until this is addressed, a false positive analysis will only be efficient when done over static corpora of documents.
 Adding this ability would also allow people to turn off an instance of a flag in a persistent manner.

 We are investigating mechanisms for allowing for scalable dynamic false positive detection.
 One mechanism is to divide this task into independent isolable chunks.
 This combined with a process for rapidly evaluating those chunks will make checking for false positives much easier even on an individual level.
 It also would open the door to load distribution mechanisms (such as crowd sourcing) as a way to take the burden of evaluation off of the author.

 This would require solving some decision theoretic problems in order to efficiently sample the false positive rate as it applies particular linting flags or even entire rules.
 If this can be accomplished and automated, we could easily estimate the false positives found in a paper or a corpus.
 More generally, we could build even richer versions of the generalised lintscore metric based not only on the similarity of a document to a corpus, but on the identity of the rules themselves.

 Prosewash: False positive elimination as a service
 --------------------------------------------------

-Any sort of load distribution mechanism will likely require some amount of human-time being devoted to the task of identifying whether particular flagged text is a false positive.
+Any sort of load-distribution mechanism will likely require some amount of human time being devoted to the task of identifying whether particular flagged text is a false positive.
 Expecting people to donate their time will only create a backlog in this mechanism if it experiences even moderate demand.
 Thus, we may need to pay people to evaluate flags as false or true positives.
 That, then, requires paying for the cost of crowdsourcing, which opens the door for a sustainable business model for supporting Proselint, without abandoning any of our open source principles.
 That is, we can successfully support our open source development efforts through a separate premium service model.

 We will provide individuals the ability to reduce false positive rates by connecting them to other individuals who will evaluate their prose.
 To pay for the costs of development, maintenance, and the crowd's time this will necessarily be a paid service, especially so for any solution that is intended to scale up to larger cases.
 A traditional clothing "linter" relies on the static properties of the linter to extract lint making the clothes cleaner.
 In analogy to this active evaluation process in contrast to the static linting process, we call the service Prosewash.